georgeclarke23/CodeChallengeTL/README.md

 make docker/compose
 ```
 #### or

-You will need to provision an EC2 instance that uses Ubuntu operating system, ssh into the EC2 instance and run the following commands:
+You can  provision an EC2 instance that uses Ubuntu operating system, ssh into the EC2 instance and run the following commands:
 ```bash
 sudo apt-get update